SolDevelo/charts/bitnami/grafana-loki/README.md

 ## Upgrading

+### To 7.0.0

+This major release bumps the Grafana Alloy chart version to [2.x.x](https://github.com/bitnami/charts-private/pull/729).
+Find more information about the changes in this chart version in [the upstream changelog](https://github.com/grafana/alloy/blob/main/CHANGELOG.md#v1110).
+No major issues are expected during the upgrade.

 ### To 6.0.0

 This major release bumps the Grafana Alloy chart version to [1.x.x](https://github.com/bitnami/charts/pull/35172).
 Find more information about the changes in this chart version in [the upstream changelog](https://github.com/grafana/alloy/blob/main/CHANGELOG.md#v1100).
 No major issues are expected during the upgrade.